-With the recent news of our beloved, hometown craft brewers, Anchor Steam Brewing, being sold to Sapporo Holdings we felt it was time for us to talk about this ongoing trend and share our philosophy.
+With the news of our beloved, hometown craft brewers, Anchor Steam Brewing, being sold to Sapporo Holdings a while back and the continuation of more and more producers selling out to big booze we felt it was time to revisit our thoughts on this ongoing craft alcohol trend.
 Clearly, The Crafty Cask, is all about craft alcohol and craft alcohol producers.
 Supporting the craft alcohol community and helping it grow and be as successful as possible is core to our mission and what we’re all about.
-So how does news like this make us feel?
-Let’s talk a bit about why we, as part of the craft community, get so upset with news of corporate giants acquiring craft producers…
+So how does news of amazing small, craft alcohol producers selling out make us feel?
+Let’s talk a bit about why we, as part of the craft community, get so upset and why sometimes we don’t with news of corporate giants acquiring craft producers…

 First, I think we all feel a bit like we failed personally if we’re being honest.
 Drink more, people!
 Get more friends to stop drinking the mass marketed stuff!
 Ask, no demand, that our favorite bars and bottle shops stock the craft producers we love!
 Could we have done more to help the producer be more successful and avoid the sell-out?
 Maybe but maybe not.
+Maybe regardless of how much they made on their own, this was the right decision for their business.
 Either way though, I love that we feel the power to enact change and I hope that’s never lost in our amazing craft community.

 Then, because we’re so committed to the craft we’re also sad that we can’t, in good conscience, keep enjoying that beer, spirit or wine anymore.
 And no, it’s not necessarily because we think the liquid in the bottle is going to change overnight.
 But we do believe that “Corporate Giants” (keep in mind, our founder worked in Corporate America herself for over 15 years) are all about cost cutting.
 And with a simple yet artisan product such as alcohol there is only so much cost cutting you can do before you start cutting into the quality of the core ingredients.
 We’d be naive if we believed that was never going to happen…even if it takes years.